jesskuz/laravel-api-poc/README.md

     int `team_id`
 ```

-✅ API Endpoint to: Get the members of a specific team
+✅ Get the members of a specific team
 ```
 GET /api/teams/{id}/get-members
 ```

-✅ API Endpoint to: Get the members of a specific project
+✅ Get the members of a specific project
 ```
 GET /api/projects/{id}/get-members
 ```

-✅ API Endpoint to: Add a member to a project
+✅ Add a member to a project
 ```
 PUT /api/projects/{id}/add-member